 The first argument uses the Ekman flow that was explained in section 9.4.
 The eastward blowing wind in the midlatitudes (northern part of the basin) produces in the northern hemisphere a southward Ekman transport that is proportional to the strength of the wind stress.
 Likewise, a northward Ekman transport results from the westward blowing wind in the southern part of the basin.
 Hence, along the centre latitude of the basin there is an Ekman convergence which raises the ocean surface.
-The associated pressure gradients will balance the Coriolis force and this results in eastward flow in the northern part of the basin and westward flow in the southern part of the basin.
-Hence, the only possibility for a closure is a western boundary current.
+The associated pressure gradients must balance the Coriolis force and this results in eastward flow in the northern part of the basin and westward flow in the southern part of the basin.
+Hence, the only possibility for a closure is a western boundary current, i.e., a clockwise gyre circulaton.

 The second explanation is more fundamental in that it directly explains the closing current using the balance of angular momentum.
 The wind stress imparts negative angular momentum on the flow.
 Also, the required northward movement brings the water mass closer to the rotation axis of the Earth and hence decreases planetary angular momentum further.
 These two processes lead to a strong reduction of angular momentum.
-For a steady state, therefore, angular momentum must be returned back to the fluid in the boundary current, or equivalently, the negative angular momentum must be transferred to the bottom of the ocean.
+For a steady state, therefore, angular momentum must be returned back to the fluid in the boundary current, or equivalently, the negative angular momentum must be transferred to the bottom or the side walls of the ocean .

-This is possible through friction which occurs when flow exhibits strong shear (shear = strong changes of velocity with location).
+This is possible through friction which occurs when flow exhibits strong shear (shear = changes of velocity with location).
 Shear in the fluid represents local angular momentum of the flow as is readily seen if one examines the orientation of rotation of a small propeller that is held into the fluid.
 In the western boundary current, such propellers would rotate clockwise due to the decreasing velocity as one moves away from the western boundary.
 The flow therefore has negative local angular momentum.
+At the eastern boundary, the flow has positive local angular momentum.

 Friction within this flow (lateral mixing) and at the ocean bottom both tend to weaken the shear.
-The magnitude of the strong negative local angular momentum would thus decrease and hence friction acts as a source of positive angular momentum to the fluid in the western boundary current.
+The magnitude of the strong negative local angular momentum in the western boundary current would thus decrease, and hence friction acts as a source of positive angular momentum to the fluid in the western boundary current.

-In summary, the decrease of total angular momentum through wind stress and northward movement is compensated by an input of positive angular momentum by bottom friction and lateral mixing in the boundary current.
+In summary, the decrease of total angular momentum through wind stress and northward movement is compensated by an input of positive angular momentum by bottom friction and lateral mixing in the western boundary current.
 Were the strong current to occur along the eastern boundary, friction would deliver negative angular momentum to the fluid, and a balanced flow could not be realized.
 Hence, the only possibility is a western boundary current.

-The result of the full calculation for a closed basin was first presented by Stommel [1948] and is depicted in Fig. 9.9.
+The result of the full calculation for a closed basin was first presented by Stommel [1948]

+and is depicted in Fig. 9.9.
 It shows a clockwise circulation with slow speeds in most of the ocean basin and very large current velocities along the western boundary of the basin.
-This

-"circular" flow is often referred to as a gyre.
+This "circular" flow is often referred to as a gyre.
 Note that outside the western boundary current, in the interior of the ocean basin, the velocity vector always has a southward component.
 This is fully consistent with the requirement of a Sverdrup balance in the interior.